twistedtwig/hoh-Architecture/README.md

+# ROADMAP

+ - Query Executor.
+     - logging
+     - execution time
+     - save query and time
+ - add ICommandQueryLocator to setup `UseServiceProvider`
+ - add function to setup to locate all commands and queries from assembly(s) with ServiceProvider
+ - add logging

 # hoh-Architecture

 This project is designed to provide a collection of nuget packages to streamline project development using CQRS, EF Core and some DDD principles.